 Get amped for game days, we've got beer, bites, and big TVs for ya.

-If you aren’t a student or season-ticket holder, getting tickets to see particular sports games in person will be a difficult task.
+If you aren’t a student or season-ticket holder, getting tickets to see particular sports games in person will be a difficult task in Tucson.
 Fear not gentle reader, I’m here to help.

 I put myself through the gauntlet for you, ventured across the sprawling landscape and tried all sorts of chicken wings, nachos, and a myriad of fried foods to find the best places in town to watch the ‘Cats or any other sports team that might float your fancy.

 Here’s a list of locally owned and operated sports bars in the Old Pueblo to catch the game and grab a drink with pub fare.

 8579 N. Silverbell Rd.